 Friday, July 14, 2023

 The title of this card immediately caught my attention and shaped my expectations, making it difficult to consider alternative interpretations of its symbolism.
-I've spent an extra day contemplating this card and have not made any progress.
+I've spent two days contemplating this card and have not made any progress.

-The central image features a nearly naked woman, running with her arms raised, hands together, as if ready to dive into water… or perhaps she is dancing.
+The central image features a nearly naked woman, running or dancing with her arms raised, hands together, as if ready to dive into water.
 There’s a clumsiness in the angle of her limbs that suggests she may be intoxicated.
-She has adorned herself with only arm cuffs, bracelets, a head band, and a loincloth, while her feet remain bare.
-On the wall behind her is a primitive object resembling a caveman’s club.
+She is clothed only in a loin cloth, arm cuffs, bracelets, and a head band, while her feet remain bare.
+On the wall behind her is a poorly executed image of a musical instrument.

-In the upper part of the cartouche, three symbols are present: a geometric figure that resembles the letter Ayin with two circles, a hieroglyph for a ceramic pot or a woven basket, and the Hebrew letter, Gimel, symbolizing the generosity of a rich person towards a poor person.
-The lower portion of the cartouche depicts some sort of mythical creature seemingly more suited to a medieval manuscript than to an ancient Egyptian text.
+In the upper part of the cartouche, three symbols are present: a geometric figure that resembles two stems each with a bud, a hieroglyph for a ceramic pot or a woven basket, and the Hebrew letter Gimel (ג), symbolizing generosity.
+The lower portion of the cartouche depicts a mythical creature seemingly more suited to a medieval manuscript than to an ancient Egyptian text.

-The title includes an astrological symbol that resembles Neptune’s trident, the Roman letter N, and the number seven, a prime number that is often considered lucky.
+The title includes an astrological symbol for Neptune, the Latin letter N, and the number seven, a prime number often considered lucky.

 Stuart Kaplan describes the woman in the card as frenzied and confused, which aligns with the title of the card and my impression of the image.
 While he does not directly reference the hieroglyph at the top of the card, both pottery and basketry were undoubtedly prevalent in ancient Egyptian society.
-What does this container signify here?
+Does the container suggest the consumption of beer?

 Kaplan speculates that the creature portrayed at the bottom of the cartouche may represent Seth, the god who caused irrationality and lawlessness.
 Egyptians originally considered Seth a benevolent deity, but later regarded him as the force of death and decay.
-His domain was the western side of the Nile and he sought to disrupt the ordered life prescribed by the other gods.
+His domain was the western side of the Nile, and he sought to disrupt the ordered life prescribed by the other gods.
 Black magicians turned to Seth, harnessing the god's malignant powers against their enemies.
+Has Seth caused the woman's discordant state?

 No comments: